Procopio: Further crimes: 1871–1872

 Procopio was released from San Quentin in March 1871, and according to an August 1871 account in the Alameda Gazette "returned to his old practices as a dog to vomit."
 He returned to the Livermore Valley after his release from San Quentin, where he was suspected in May 1871 of stealing two cows belonging to John Arnett.
 Procopio was believed to be staying with Juan Camargo, a "fence" or receiver of stolen goods residing in Livermore.
 One of the head of cattle stolen from Arnett was found in Camargo's yard, and Camargo was arrested and taken to Pleasanton.
 An armed and masked mob of 50 men seized Camargo from the jail, took him into the woods three miles from Pleasanton, placed a rope around his neck, and lifted him by it until he confessed, charging the robbery upon Procopio and another man.

 After hearing of the Camargo affair, Procopio reportedly moved south to Monterey County.
-There, Procopio met and teamed up with the notorious Tiburcio Vasquez.
-Procopio and Vasquez robbed a Visalia stagecoach near Soap Lake in July 1871.
+There, Procopio met and teamed up with the notorious Tiburcio Vásquez.
+Procopio and Vásquez robbed a Visalia stagecoach near Soap Lake in July 1871.
 The passengers aboard the coach, four men and a woman, were tied up and robbed of two gold watches and $500 in gold coin.
 The pair also robbed a Mr. Moore, a delegate to the Santa Clara Democratic Convention, who was riding in a buggy, of $50 in gold coin.
 They also robbed the Salinas stagecoach station near Salinas Plains.
 A press report in 1871 noted that Procopio and his gang were "splendidly mounted and equipped, wear good clothes and sporting gold watches."
 During 1871, Procopio was reported to have "made himself generally obnoxious" to residents in Monterey County.

-Following a series of stagecoach robberies together, Procopio and Vasquez reportedly fled south for a "debauched stay" in rural Mexico "to spend their new wealth."
-In early 1872, Vasquez and Procopio are reported to have then taken a steamer to San Francisco.
+Following a series of stagecoach robberies together, Procopio and Vásquez reportedly fled south for a "debauched stay" in rural Mexico "to spend their new wealth."
+In early 1872, Vásquez and Procopio are reported to have then taken a steamer to San Francisco.